Savelor/SQLAIRefactor/docs/Cursors.md

 ORDER BY CustomerID, OrderDate;
 ```

-**CTE:** In general, a cursor can be rewritten as a CTE when the cursor’s purpose is primarily row sequencing, grouping, or computing derived columns rather than performing complex procedural operations per row.
+**📝 CTE:** In general, a cursor can be rewritten as a CTE when the cursor’s purpose is primarily row sequencing, grouping, or computing derived columns rather than performing complex procedural operations per row.
 The cursor should not perform row-by-row external actions, and the logic for each iteration should not depend on the results of previous iterations.

 ```sql
 DECLARE @CustomerID INT, @OrderDate DATE, @TotalDue MONEY, @PrevCustomerID INT = NULL, @PrevDate DATE = NULL, @RunningTotal MONEY = 0;
 DECLARE @Results TABLE ( CustomerID INT, OrderDate DATE, TotalDue MONEY, RunningTotal MONEY );
 DECLARE order_cursor CURSOR FOR
     SELECT CustomerID, OrderDate, TotalDue
     FROM Sales.SalesOrderHeader